phortx/riven/doc/chapters/2-setup/1-prerequisites.md

 If it works, everything is nice and you may proceed with the next step.
 If not, please make sure, `wkhtmltopdf` is correctly installed and the executable is within your `PATH`.

 In the second step, we need ruby.
-I'll recommend you to use [RVM](https://rvm.io) to install Ruby.
+I recommend you to use [RVM](https://rvm.io) to install Ruby.
 It's pretty simple:

 ```bash
 $ gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3